-Are you unknowingly throwing away your company’s best patents, just to save some bucks on maintenance fee?
-Or, did your company decided not to pay the maintenance fee due to a lack of potential licensees?
+Are you unknowingly throwing away your company’s best patents to save some bucks on maintenance fees?
+Or did your company decide not to pay the maintenance fee due to a lack of potential licensees?

 Well, this is not a common phenomenon.

-Major tech giants including the likes of IBM, Samsung, and Apple spend millions of dollars every year just to identify the patents that are worthy of being kept alive.
+Major tech giants, including the likes of IBM, Samsung, and Apple, spend millions of dollars every year to identify the patents worthy of being kept alive.

-However, there are still a lot of patents which despite having excellent hidden value are thrown away.
+However, there are still a lot of patents that, despite having excellent hidden value, are thrown away.
 To give you an example, in this post, we have explained how Microsoft and IBM are killing the potential of their patents.

-Most of the companies perform some analysis to check the current value of all the patents in their portfolio.
-This analysis usually gives a finalized output in the form of a dollar value for each patent.
-Based on this type of analysis, some patents are filtered out for which the maintenance fee is not paid, which ultimately results in their untimely death.
+Most companies perform some analysis to check the current value of all the patents in their portfolio.
+This analysis usually gives a finalized output as a dollar value for each patent.
+Based on this type of analysis, some patents are filtered out for which the maintenance fee is not paid, ultimately resulting in their untimely death.

 Relevant Read: Smart Patent Monetization Strategies for Small and Medium-Sized Enterprises

-For those unaware, Class G06Q refers to a set of patents that protect technologies constituting home automation, payment architectures, and e-commerce.
+For those unaware, Class G06Q refers to patents protecting technologies constituting home automation, payment architectures, and e-commerce.

-The below chart depicts the number of patents being abandoned by major companies in the G06Q category.
-It could be seen that IBM, the largest patent filer, also has the highest churn rate when it comes to abandoning patents.
-In the G06Q category alone, IBM has 450+ abandoned applications whose lead is followed by Sony and Fujitsu having abandoned 110+ patents each.
+The chart below depicts the number of patents abandoned by major companies in the G06Q category.
+It could be seen that IBM, the most significant patent filer, also has the highest churn rate when it comes to abandoning patents.
+In the G06Q category alone, IBM has 450+ abandoned applications, whose lead is followed by Sony and Fujitsu, having abandoned 110+ patents each.

 The patent set examined consisted of a total of 3000+ patents.
 All of these would have been alive if the fee was paid by their respective assignees.
 The number 3000 might shock you right now, but what is more shocking is that after we analyzed these patents from infringement potential we found that nearly 35% of the patents in this lapsed patent set had excellent market value.